tentakelfabrik/woochop-cash-on-pickup/README.md

 ## Credits

-* Thanks to @mariankadanka, the latest version that i had taken was from her
+* Thanks to @mariankadanka, this plugin based on the work from her